- 2 large sweet onions, thinly sliced

 - 4 sprigs of fresh thyme

-- In a large heavy bottom frying pan, melt the butter on medium heat.
+- In a large heavy bottom frying pan or skillet, melt the butter on medium heat.

 - Add sliced onions to the pan.
 Cook for about 10 minutes or until the onions are caramelized and a nice rich brown colour.
 Stir around a few times making sure not to burn them.